Active Directory Forest Recovery - Perform the initial recovery

 For more information, see Adding the global catalog.

 At this stage you should have a stable forest, with one DC for each domain and one global catalog in the forest.
 You should make a new backup of each of the DCs that you have just restored.
-You can now begin to redeploy other DCs in the forest by installing AD DS.
+You can now begin to redeploy other DCs in the forest by installing AD DS and configuring additional Global Catalog servers.

 - AD Forest Recovery - Prerequisites

-- AD Forest Recovery - Devising a custom forest recovery plan
+- AD Forest Recovery - Devise a custom forest recovery plan

 - AD Forest Recovery - Identify the problem